-The WirelessZoo tail device (ZooSense) measures Heart Rate, Sp02, Temperature, Body Position and Body Movements.
+The WirelessZoo tail device (ZooSense) measures Pulse Rate, Sp02, Temperature, Body Position and Body Movements.

 The ZooSense measures SpO2 using a selection of highly sensitive light signals in conjunction with a complex set of algorithms.

 The Temperature is taken from the ZooSense using a highly sensitive light sensor.

 The ZooSense itself comes in one size, however the detachable “arms” come in two sizes.
 One for small tailed and one for medium to large tailed patients.

 Yes, the ZooSense can be used by placing it on the back femoral artery (hind-limb) with the area shaved and the ZooSense secured with vet wrap.

 Yes the ZooSense is IPX67 rated.